 In acting, modeling, and all things industry, making a first impression counts—and nothing makes a first impression (that’s truly impressive) like the headshot.
 These images provide the chance for a casting director or agency to picture you in a particular role or campaign.
 Quality headshots that are professional, detailed, and showcase your unique look can secure auditions—and in turn book jobs.
-Keep reading for information on the different types of headshots, what they’re used for, and how to take good ones.
+Keep reading for information on the different types of headshots, what they’re used for, and how to take good headshots.

 The three-quarter portrait starts at mid-thigh and ends above the head.
 Because it highlights facial characteristics while still giving a close view of the body, models usually need this type of headshot in their portfolio and on their comp cards.